alexbjorlig/tamigo_docs/docs/index.rst

 Welcome to Tamigo documentation!
 ==============================================

+.. danger:: This is not `official <http://www.tamigo.dk/andet/api-dokumentation/>`_ documentation, but community driven work in progress for offering better api documentation.

 This documentation is build using github and read the docs to help `Tamigo <http://tamigo.com>`_ offer better documentation for developers.
-The text is simply copied from the website in pure frustration over the web 1.0 layout.

 * `Github repo <https://github.com/dauledk/tamigo_docs>`_
 * `Read The Docs <https://readthedocs.org/>`_